 Pieces that are 100 years or older fall into this type.
 Antique jewelry tends to be anything made before the Edwardian Period (1901-1920).
 However today, some pieces from the 1920’s are beginning to fall into the Antique category.
 Since it is so valuable, this type of jewelry is hardly worn and often just for display purposes.

 Jewelry pieces must be iconic of their period to be considered vintage jewelry.
 Most pieces are 20-30 years old, dating back to the Art Deco period.
 Or anything after the 1930’s.
 Vintage jewelry still pairs well with current styles.
 They give any wardrobe a fancy, contrasting look.
 Although the pieces are old, they are still sturdy enough for wearing out on a fun night.

-Types of Vintage and Estate Jewelry
+Types of Vintage Jewelry

 Estate jewelry from this era feature floral inspired looks.
 Yellow gold and silver are common metals.

 Gemstones added flare to pieces until the discovery of diamond.
 You’ll often find gold lockets from the Victorian Era in vintage jewelry collections.

 Victorian Era jewelry features decorative and elaborate pieces.
 Most people imagine large brooches.
 But this era also had sparkling necklaces.
 Pieces from this period reflect the romantic life of Queen Victoria.